RileyWong26/RileyWong26/README.md

 <h1>About Me</h1>

   I am a software developer, second year computer science student at Western University, passionate about creating, developping and exploring the realms of machine learning, and coding.
-As well as building applications.
+Furthermore I am always learning new technologies, techniques and strategies to create more robust and accessible softwares.

 <h2>🔨What I'm up to</h2>